NativeScript/firebase/packages/firebase-admob/README.md

 ### Testing Rewarded ads in development mode

 >**Note:** When developing your app, make sure you use test ads rather than live, production ads.
 Failure to do so can lead to suspension of your account.
+Make sure you replace the test unit ID with your ad unit ID before publishing your app.

 To enable dedicated test ad unit ID, visit the links below: